mistodon/smallworld/README.md

 [2017-04-22 16:23]:
 Got multiple entities on screen now.
 Not really using a proper "system" for it, since it needs to be on the main thread, but whatever, it's a similar idea.

+[2017-04-22 17:12]:
+Added motion system from a position to a destination.
+Also spent probably too long on vector operators - use a stock library next time.